zimmz92/engine/documentation/Gameplay/Objects/Gems.md

 # Gems
 ## Purpose:

-Gems are used as a energy storage device and as decoration.
+Gems are used as an energy storage device and as decoration.

 ## Overview:

-Gems are primarily socketed into tools, weapons, armor, and machines to allow the user, or system to access the energy stored within.
+Gems primarily socket into tools, weapons, armor, and machines to allow the user, or system to access the energy stored within.